iounpaladin/iounpaladin.github.io/_pages/cv.md

 Organisational
 =====

+- GSAC (Graduate Student Advisory Committee) Representative, Yale University, September 2024-Present
+- Organised the participating seminar on Monstrous Moonshine with Sam Qunell in Spring 2024
+- Assisted with running, recording, and managing the participating seminar on Geometric Langlands with Raphaël Rouquier in Fall 2023
 - Assisted with planning the participating seminar on Quiver Representations and Quiver Varieties with Sam Qunell in Spring-Summer 2023
-- Assisted with running, recording, and managing the participating seminar on Geometric Langlands with Raphaël Rouquier in Fall 2023
-- Organised the participating seminar on Monstrous Moonshine with Sam Qunell in Spring 2024

 Graduate-Level Courses
 ====
+Yale:
+- Fall 2024
+  - Topics in Quantum Algebra (Math 665)
+  - Topics in Representation Theory (Math 685)

+UCLA:
 - Spring 2024
   - Homological Algebra (Math 212A)
   - Geometric Representation Theory (Math 216A)